 Jack Van Natta

-My name is Jack Van Natta and I teach Physics and Foundations of Physics.
-This is my 1st year at Rock Canyon and 2nd year overall teaching at the secondary level.
-I am originally from Montana but the Navy has taken our family to everycorner of this great nation.
-I attended the United States Naval Academy and served as a Naval Flight Officer and consultant to the gas and oil industry for over 23 years.
-I have a BS in Oceanography, an MBA in International Business and a Project Management Professional certification.
+My name is Jack Van Natta and I’ve enjoyed teaching Physics since 2015.
+I am originally from Montana but the Navy has taken our family to every corner of this great nation.
+I attended the United States Naval Academy and served as a Naval Flight Officer for 20 years.
+After that amazing career I worked as a consultant to the gas and oil industry until I decided to pursue the teaching profession.
+I have a BS in Oceanography and an MBA in International Business.
 My primary goal is to help students understand that Physics impacts their lives all day every day.
-I also believe that encouraging them to think critically when confronted with challenges is essential to their success no matter what they pursue after high school.
+I also believe that encouraging young people to think critically when confronted with challenges is essential to their success no matter what they pursue after high school.